 2. Look up the Menu Before

 Regardless of whether you pick the restaurant or not, looking up the menu online beforehand is a great way to ensure you make a better meal choice.
 Most restaurants share their menus on their website or you can often find them on travel websites as well.
-You are far more likely to make a healthy meal choice when you are not distracted by the sights and smells of the restaurant and you can walk in confidently knowing you have already have a game plan.
+You are far more likely to make a healthy meal choice when you are not distracted by the sights and smells of the restaurant and you can walk in confidently knowing you already have a game plan.

 3. Focus on Whole Foods

 This guideline applies whether you are eating at home or dining out, but it becomes especially important in restaurants.
 When looking at the menu, look for whole food foods in their whole format and minimize processed food items as much as possible.
 This means looking for vegetables, proteins, nuts, seeds, beans, lentils, fruits, and healthy fats, and avoiding processed grain products (noodles, bread, wraps), deep-fried items, refined oils, and added sugars.
 For example, you are much better off choosing the chicken with baked potato and tomato salad over chicken fingers, fries, and ketchup.
 Same foods, different formats.

 4. Consider Calories but Don’t Stress Over It